Living off the grid

 Slow and steady wins the race: While pulling the plug may seem like a pipe dream, there a few things you can do while you wait for your earthship to be built.
 Most of us waste more than we actually use; being mindful of how you use your resources is the first step towards energy independence.

 - Use Power Strips – Turing it off doesn’t necessarily mean it’s really off.
-Did you know that the electrical gadgets in your house are probably using power even when they are turned off?
+Did you know that a lot of the electrical gadgets in your house are probably still using power even when they are turned off?
 By plugging them into a power strip you can cut off their power supply by simply flipping a switch.